 Suspect that your business is suffering from a water leak?

-The Consumer Council for Water estimates that each day 3.1 billion litres of water is lost to leakage across the UK.
+The Consumer Council for Water estimates that 3.1 billion litres of water is lost daily to leakage across the UK.

 The leak will result in significantly increased volumetric water and wastewater charges on your water bill.

 Detecting a leak can save your business thousands in unnecessary water charges.

 What are the potential indicators of a significant leak?

 - Boggy or damp ground on your property

 If you notice an area of land that appears unusually saturated with water, it could indicate a significant leak.

 This kind of leak comes from an underground mains pipe and will impact only a specific area.

 The inclement British weather can also result in damp ground, so this will be easiest to spot after good weather, particularly during the summer months between May and October.